How to Identify Malicious Code? Examples, Preventtion and Mitigatation

 Install and Maintain Antivirus Software:

-Put established and credited antivirus software on all devices and do remember to update them with the most recent virus definitions regularly.
+Put established and credited antivirus software on all devices and regularly update them with the most recent virus definitions.

-Antivirus software being able to detect and remove many types of malware acts as a very strong layer of prevention of malware from getting into the certain system.
+Antivirus software, being able to detect and remove many types of malware, acts as a solid layer preventing malware from getting into certain systems.

 Keep Software Up-to-Date: